JoshuaHaughton/scheduler/README.md

 The app will display errors to the user if any arise while making a request to the server.

-The scheduler uses Cypress for E2E testing, Jest for integration testing, and Storybook for isolated component tests.
+The scheduler uses Jest for integration testing, and Storybook for isolated component tests.

 ## Images